f5devcentral/techxchange-gitops-lab/docs/infra-apps.md

 When a cluster is provisioned, there is usually a desire to install services that can be used cluster-wide by one or more user applications.
 These "infrastructure apps" can vary from security services, traffic shapers/routers, deployment operators, security vaults, dashboards, telemetry providers, etc.

 Typically a platform operations engineer will ensure these services are available in a cluster based on the needs of *their* customers, the application owners, or developers.
-With the power of XC's Managed Kubernetes offering, platform engineers can automate the deployment of a fleet of clusters worldwide, all interconnected with our best-in-class network.
+With the power of F5 Distributed Cloud's Managed Kubernetes offering, platform engineers can automate the deployment of a fleet of clusters worldwide, all interconnected with our best-in-class network.

 We will introduce and deploy a few of these "infrastructure apps".